ParrotSec/documentation/src/en/file-and-directory-permissions.md

 	-rwxr-xr-x 1 parrot hackers  780 oct 18 01:17 wireless-dos-ids.py
 	-rw-r--r-- 1 parrot hackers 1587 oct 18 01:05 wireless-dos.py

 As you can see in the execution of `ls -l scripts/`, some scripts have execution permissions for all the system users (which is not recommended), while others do not have execution permission even for the owner user.
-To correct this error we apply the following permissions:
+To correct this error we apply the following:

 	┌─[root@parrot]─[/home/parrot]
 	└──╼ #chmod -R 770 scripts/